uzyovoys/zenbot/_pages/botscript/output.md

 But sometimes you may wish to generate an output in format specified for the particular channel (like Facebook Messenger, Telegram.
 Slack and others).
 In this case you can define such specific output regarding the documentation of the particular messenger and Zenbot will propagate such response as is in the response.

 Thus you can use all features of the particular platform.
-For example:
+For example to generate Facebook Messenger\'s output with image, title, subtitle and button you can define:

 ```xml
 <output channel="facebook">